EtteGit/EnragedRabbitProject/README.md

  <img src="https://cdn.discordapp.com/attachments/788818216260337664/807282522756350022/image0.jpg" alt="Carrot Patch" width="300"/><img src="https://cdn.discordapp.com/attachments/500407802414628876/806108474668613632/20210202_112459.jpg" alt="Carrot Patch 2" width="300"/>
  - **The King's Seat** : a pellet-purge system to remove the need for a wipe-tower and make faster filament purges.
 This system is designed for Voron V2s only so far.
  - **The filament sensor** : a filament sensor system located below the bondtech gears of the Voron V2 toolhead, to check proper loading//unloading of filament.
-So far only the Galileo version is available.
+There are versions available for :
+   - Regular AfterBurner (AB) toolhead
+   - Galileo Clockwork toolhead
+   - LGX on AfterBurner (AB) toolhead
+You'll find those either on the main project folder or in the usermods folders.

  You'll find more informations about each of those components into their respective folders.
 Note that this is a work in progress !!

  Only the King's Seat is yet to be released !

+## BOM
- The BOM for those components can be found here : https://docs.google.com/spreadsheets/d/1djVxoKnByb41ifVy2JTfhXmdf9UYpnUYfhvcNyUDuLw/edit?usp=sharing.
+ The BOM for those components can be found [here](https://docs.google.com/spreadsheets/d/1djVxoKnByb41ifVy2JTfhXmdf9UYpnUYfhvcNyUDuLw/edit?usp=sharing).

-# Acknowledgements
+## Acknowledgements

-Thanks to the Voron design devs and Voron discord members for the discussions and support, with a special thanks to the #honhonhonbaguette-FR members!!
+Thanks to the Voron design devs and Voron discord members for the discussions and support, with a special thanks to the #honhonhonbaguette-FR members, especially @Tircown#8715!!

-# FAQ
+## FAQ
-## General
+### General
 **Q:** In what material should this be printed with?
 **A:** The whole design assumes it's printed in ABS, so printing it in PLA or PETG may result in poor fits//tolerances.

 **Q:** Can I use this system on another printer than a Voron V2?